DuJao22/System_hamburg/replit.md

 - **SQLAlchemy ORM:** Used for interacting with the database.
 - **Flask-Login:** Manages user sessions and authentication.
 - **Werkzeug:** Utilized for secure password hashing.

+## Environment Variables Required
+The following environment variables should be configured in production:

+- `SECRET_KEY`: Flask secret key for session encryption (required for production)
+- `ADMIN_PASSWORD`: Initial admin password (recommended to set)
+- `MERCADOPAGO_ACCESS_TOKEN`: Token for Mercado Pago payment integration
+- `CORS_ALLOWED_ORIGINS`: (Optional) Comma-separated list of allowed origins for CORS.
+Defaults to '*' for development.
+For production, specify domains like: `https://seudominio.com,https://www.seudominio.com`

+See `.env.example` for a template.

+## Recent Changes
+- **2025-11-04**: Improved CORS security configuration to support environment-based origin restrictions.
+CORS now uses `CORS_ALLOWED_ORIGINS` environment variable for production security instead of allowing all origins by default.